Arizona Conservation Corps Crew- Tackle Climate Change Impacts (Winter 2023)- Tucson

 Substance Free – Participants MUST be willing and able to refrain from tobacco products, alcohol, and/or drugs while participating in the AZCC program.

 Besides the minimum qualifications listed below, no experience is required for this position.
-ALCC will provide training and certifications for all essential tasks.
+AZCC will provide training and certifications for all essential tasks.

 - High School Diploma, HS Equivalency Degree (HSED), or commitment to acquiring HSED while in program.